Who I am and why I work on the Lunar Mission Gallery

 A ten year international scientific and cultural project, with public participation, education, and space exploration at its core.

-Lunar Mission One planned to send a robotic lander to the south pole of the moon to carry out invaluable science that furthers our understanding about the earth and its nearest planetary neighbour.
-The foundation for future missions would be laid, and the possibility of more permanent settlement on the moon, studied.
+Lunar Mission One planned to send a robotic lander to the south pole of the moon to carry out invaluable science that furthered our understanding about the earth and its nearest planetary neighbour.
+The foundation for future missions was to be laid, and the possibility of more permanent settlement on the moon, studied.

 Good luck on your journey!